alloc/jumpgen/docs/testing.md

 # Testing

+The most straight-forward way to test a jumpgen generator is with test fixtures and a test runner like [Vitest](https://vitest.dev/).

+1. For each test, create a test fixture in the `test/__fixtures__` directory.
+This is usually a folder containing the necessary files and directories to run the generator.
+Sometimes, you might generate certain files in the fixture at test setup time if they are common dependencies of the generator (i.e. a `package.json` file or `tsconfig.json` file).

+2. In your test file, use a glob library like [tinyglobby](https://github.com/SuperchupuDev/tinyglobby) to find the test fixtures in the `__fixtures__` directory.
+In a `for` loop, declare a test for each fixture.
+Generally, this means calling your generator's factory function with the fixture as the `root` directory.

+3. It's recommended to “gitignore” any output files created by the generator.
+You may also want to clean up after each test, to avoid leaving test artifacts in your fixture.

+If you have any questions, please [open an issue](https://github.com/alloc/jumpgen/issues/new).

+&nbsp;

+## Module mocking

-The easiest way to test a jumpgen generator is with “module mocking”, a feature supported by many test frameworks, like Vitest.
+Another way to test a jumpgen generator is with “module mocking”, a feature supported by many test frameworks, like Vitest.

 With module mocking, you can substitute usage of `node:fs` with an in-memory implementation, allowing you to control the behavior of the file system for each test.